 Top 4 scoring machines power into championship games

-NEW ORLEANS (AP) — So the big boys showed up this weekend and showed those usurpers from the wild-card round how it’s done.
+NEW ORLEANS (AP) — The big boys showed up this weekend and showed those usurpers from the wild-card round how it’s done.

 The top two seeds from the AFC and NFC returned to action in their comfortable home settings — ice and snow and chills be darned in the AFC — and swatted aside the survivors of the opening set of games.
 Only the Saints struggled against the resilient defending Super Bowl champion Eagles, and even as that game wore on, New Orleans wore out Philadelphia.